joeywu63/action_item_manager/README.md

 Team managers are able to manage their teams in the **Teams** tab.
 Navigate to the desired team, and choose **Manage Team**.
 There, managers can choose to add new users to their team by using the dropdown and clicking Add User.
-Likewise, they can view a list of current team members, and remove a memeber by clicking the remove button next to their name.
+Likewise, they can view a list of current team members, and remove a member by clicking the remove button next to their name.

 ## Features for admins